jacob-arlington/magento2-geo-store-switcher/README.md

 Since the Store Switcher extension depends on <a href="https://github.com/ytorbyk/magento2-geo-ip2">ToBai_GeoIP2</a> it should be configured previously.

-and make sure you download vountry database from this URL https://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.tar.gz
+and make sure you download country database from this URL https://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.tar.gz

 extract GeoLite2-Country.mmdb and copy to